gvwilson/thirdbit/src/fiction/iffy/index.md

 featuring dashing Zillion smugglers with smoldering eyes who didn't realize how empty their lives were until they met the right person, who was inevitably a poor but honest sailor.
-The sims were churned out by a core in Rothera that had spent the war crafting inspirational propaganda for soldiers and civilians.
+The stories were churned out by a core in Rothera that had spent the war crafting inspirational propaganda for soldiers and civilians.
 Their implausibility and steamy dialogue only added to the thrill Iffy felt whenever she managed to get an hour alone with Aunt Naggie's app.

-"Never you mind about my knittin'," Aunt Naggie said primly.
+"Never you mind my knittin'," Aunt Naggie said primly.
 "You're on watch tonight,
 so you best nap.
 I'll wake you when."